Logan Davis

 Attorney

-Logan practices in state and federal court in matters that range from serious felony charges to criminal misdemeanors.
-She also represents clients in ongoing criminal investigations, with the goal of avoiding criminal charges.
-In addition to criminal law, Logan represents clients in civil matters in a variety of court settings.
+Logan practices in state and federal court in a wide array of matters that range from serious felony charges to criminal misdemeanors.
+Beyond trial work, Logan represents clients in ongoing criminal investigations with the goal of avoiding charges altogether.

-Logan also represents law enforcement officers of the Fraternal Order of Police (FOP) and the Police Benevolent Association (PBA) who are facing disciplinary actions from their department or find themselves named in a civil rights lawsuit.
+She also provides dedicated representation to law enforcement officers through the Fraternal Order of Police (FOP) and Police Benevolent Association (PBA) who face departmental disciplinary actions or civil rights lawsuits.

 Legal Organizations

-• National Association of Criminal Defense Lawyers (NACDL) member
+- National Association of Criminal Defense Lawyers member

 Professional Involvement